 Easily Earn Companion Pass: Chase Southwest Business Premier Bonus Increased to 60,000 Points

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.Update: One or more card offers in this post are no longer available.
+Here’s our full advertising policy: How we make money.Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.
 Yesterday I showed you how easy it is to earn the Southwest Companion Pass with just credit card sign-ups.

 And earning the Southwest Companion Pass just got easier!
 Via Doctor of Credit, the Chase Southwest Premier small business card has an increased offer of 60,000 Southwest points after spending $3,000 within 3 months of opening your account.

 We don’t earn a commission from any of these offers.
 But we’ll always tell you about the best deals, because we appreciate our readers!

 I’ll show you how this makes the Southwest Companion Pass easier to earn!

 Earn the Southwest Companion Pass With Just 2 Credit Card Applications!

 Link: Southwest Companion Pass

 With the Southwest Companion Pass, a friend or family member can travel with you for almost free on paid and award ticket for up to 2 years!
 That effectively doubles the value of your Southwest points.

 But in order to qualify for the Southwest Companion Pass, you’ll need to earn 110,000 qualifying Southwest points in a calendar year.The Companion Pass will soon become more difficult to earn.
 Beginning March 31, 2017, you will no longer be able to earn the Companion Pass by transferring hotel points to Southwest.